CopernicaMarketingSoftware/Documentation/Mailerq/4.0/new-for-4.0.md

 MailerQ 3.0 used a helo-file in which you could list all HELO/EHLO names for the local IP addresses.
 This file is no longer used, the EHLO/EHLO names can now be managed via the management console.

+## Log files

+The format of the log files have been changed.
+With every new release we added more columns to the log file, and it became more and more difficult to maintain compatible files (MailerQ also reads its own log files to show them via the management console, and therefor does not only write to logs, but also has recognize them).

+We've decided to introduce a whole new log file format for MailerQ 4.0 that is easier to read, both for humans as well as for management console.

 ## Spool directories